yogafireguru/cellcommcentre/README.md

 - Solution exists but people don't know about it and can't use those
 - Its a 4 Step process which we have outlined

-Resistance Army aims to tackle these problems by creating a strong unified community for the different projects under its umbrella and offering the necessary tools to collaborate and connect in one single place.
+At YogaFire we aim to tackle these problems holistically by following a standard 4 stage process powered by a strong unified community for the different projects under its umbrella and offering the necessary tools to collaborate and connect in one single place.
 Free and opensource.

+4 Steps are

+1) Awareness
+2) Build Skills
+3) Community Network (This platform is enabler for this Step)
+4) Cell Network

 ## ⚡️ &nbsp; What is Cell Network